yenisbel/react_gears/gear02/todo-list/README.md

 - Form as a helper component to reuse the logic behind the create the task to remind.

--FilterButton a helper component to reuse the logic behind the filter buttons option which are 3 All, Active, Completed
+- FilterButton a helper component to reuse the logic behind the filter buttons option which are 3 All, Active, Completed

 ## Available Scripts